 Required base ArcGIS Enterprise deployment

-You require all of the components listed below, which together make up a base ArcGIS Enterprise deployment.
+All of the components listed below, which together make up a base ArcGIS Enterprise deployment, are required.
 For a tutorial on how to create this deployment, see Tutorial: Set up a base ArcGIS Enterprise deployment.

 - ArcGIS Server

 - Portal for ArcGIS